The Boys (1991 film): Critical reception

-Around the time of the original broadcasting, Chicago Tribune gave an unfavorable review, writing "As a two-hour anti-smoking advertisement, The Boys is an effective message.
+The Chicago Tribune gave an unfavorable review, writing "As a two-hour anti-smoking advertisement, The Boys is an effective message.
 As a two-hour homage from one-half of a famous screenwriting team to his dead partner, The Boys is an affectionate tribute.
 But as a showcase for the talents of two fine actors, John Lithgow and James Woods, The Boys is a bust, just as it is as entertainment or tearjerker.
 Sure, it's well-intentioned.
 William Link who, along with the late Richard Levinson, created such hits as Columbo, Mannix and Murder, She Wrote, obviously means this film as a memorial to Levinson.
 But filled with a shocking playfulness, the film doesn't delineate, in any interesting fashion, the nature of the friendship or the pain of its end.
 Woods and Lithgow are forced to behave like rambunctious, emotionally shackled toddlers.
 Surely there are people who behave with such virtue, who try to tidy their lives.
 Perhaps this is really the way Levinson behaved.
 But here it has a forced ring, at once too giddy and righteous."

-Around the time of the original broadcasting, Lawrence Journal-World gave an unfavorable review, stating '"Take two first-rate character actors, the prodigiously talented John Lithgow and James Woods.
+The Lawrence Journal-World gave an unfavorable review, stating '"Take two first-rate character actors, the prodigiously talented John Lithgow and James Woods.
 Give them a script unworthy of their powers.
 Watch their light blast through the holes in it like laser beams.
 The film has its moments, to be sure, but mostly it's the pleasure of watching these two pros at work.
 The Boys is somewhere between drama and black comedy, a modified Felix-and-Oscar story hinged on passive smoking, cancer and male bonding."'